-James Watt, who is generally known as the inventor of the modern steam engine, adopted 3 the term "horsepower" as a unit for expressing the power of his steam engines and defined its value in gravitational units. viz, foot-pounds per minute.
+James Watt, who is generally known as the inventor of the modern steam engine, adopted 6 the term "horsepower" as a unit for expressing the power of his steam engines and defined its value in gravitational units, viz, foot-pounds per minute.
 The magnitude of Watt's horsepower was, however, six or eight times as great as Savery's.
-The value 4 was derived from experiments made under the direction of Watt and Boulton, his business partner, about the year 1775.
+The value 7 was derived from experiments made under the direction of Watt and Boulton, his business partner, about the year 1775.

 Some heavy horses of Barclay & Perkins's brewery, London, were caused to raise a weight from the bottom of a deep well by pulling horizontally on a rope passing over a pulley.
 It was found that a horse could raise a weight of 100 pounds while walking at the rate of 2.5 miles per hour.
 This is equivalent to 22 000 foot-pounds per minute.
 Watt added 50 per cent to this value, giving 33 000 foot-pounds per minute, or 550 foot-pounds per second.
 The addition of 50 per cent was an allowance made for friction, so that a purchaser of one of his engines might have no ground for complaint.
-The figure thus arrived at by Watt is admitted to be in excess of the power of an average horse for continuous work, and is proably at least twice the power of the average horse working six hours per day.
+The figure thus arrived at by Watt is admitted to be in excess of the power of an average horse for continuous work, and is probably at least twice the power of the average horse working six hours per day.

-Since the time of Watt, his value has been in general use in England and the United States, and 550 foot-pounds per second is known as the English horsepower.
-As the use of the steam engine spread from England into other countries, the value of the horsepower was translated into the units of the various countries; that is, since the foot and pound had different values in the different countries, the number of foot-pounds in a horsepower necessarily varied.
+Since the time of Watt his value has been in general use in England and the United States, and 550 foot-pounds per second is known as the English horsepower.
+As the use of the steam engine spread from England into other countries the value of the horsepower was translated into the units of the various countries; that is, since the foot and pound had different values in the different countries, the number of foot-pounds in a horsepower necessarily varied.
 These values were given to the nearest round number, and hence the equivalence to the English horsepower was only approximate, the value averaging about 1 per cent smaller.
-Hence arose the discrepancies shown in Table I.
+Hence arose the discrepancies shown in Table 1.

-2 The Life of James Watt, by J. P. Muirhead (London, 1858), p.
-153. 3 John Robison, Mechanical Philosophy, Vol. II (Edinburgh, 1822).
-4 I. P. Church, Statics and Dynamics (New York, 1886), p.
-136. Encyclopedia Britannica, 4th edition, article on "Steam and steam engines," written by John Robison, with foot notes by James Watt, ir.
-T. W. Wright, Elements of Mechanics (New York, 1896), p.
+6 John Robison, Mechanical Philosophy, Vol. II (Edinburgh, 1822).

+7 I. P. Church, Statics and Dynamics (New York, 1886), p.
+136. Encyclopedia Britannica, 4th edition, article on "Steam and steam engines," written by John Robison, with footnotes by James Watt, jr. T. W. Wright, Elements of Mechanics (New York, 1896), p.
 251.